tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/操作指南/负载均衡监听器/配置 HTTP 监听器_intl_en.md

 </table>

 ### Step 2.
-Bind a real server
+Bind a backend CVM
-1. On the **Listener Management** page, select the created listener `HTTP:80`.
+1. On the **Listener management** page, select the created listener `HTTP:80`.
 Click **+** on the left to expand the domain names and URL paths, select the desired URL path, and view the real servers bound to the path on the right of the listener.
-2. Click **Bind**, select the target real server, configure the server port and weight in the pop-up window.
+2. Click **Bind**, select the target real server, and configure the server port and weight in the pop-up window.
 >?
-Default port: enter the **Default Port** first and then select the CVM instance.
+Default port: Enter the **Default Port** first and then select the CVM instance.
 The port of every CVM instance is the default port.
 >

 ### Step 3.
 Configure a security group (optional)
 You can configure a CLB security group to isolate public network traffic.
-For more information, see [CLB Security Group Configuration](https://intl.cloud.tencent.com/document/product/214/14733).
+For more information, see [Configuring CLB Security Group](https://intl.cloud.tencent.com/document/product/214/14733).

 ### Step 4.
-Modify and delete a listener (optional)
+Modify or delete a listener (optional)
 If you need to modify or delete a created listener, click the listener on the **Listener Management** page and click ![](https://qcloudimg.tencent-cloud.cn/raw/4ab10b98316964812832043bbfd99df6.svg) for modification or ![](https://qcloudimg.tencent-cloud.cn/raw/e863cc51c29790d665d53feba800fd90.svg) for deletion.